 On the menu of summer adventures, there are more options than there is time.
 Spend your first days in our valley riding the rapids on the mighty Fraser River and the next winding through our mountain trails on horseback.
 Pack your binoculars and see if you can spot the golden eagles soaring through our cerulean sky, or grab a pair of hiking poles and traverse the back-country wilderness of Mount Robson Provincial Park.
 Take part in Valemountain Days, the Canoe Rodeo or the Mount Robson Music Festival or any of our other special events.
 Come for the hiking, the fishing, the ATVing or the mountain biking, but make sure while you’re here you try something new — make this vacation an exceptional one, and your family will always remember it.

 A hand-made cross country trail that is suitable for novice–intermediate riders.
 For novice riders this may feel like a beginner downhill ride; for intermediate riders this may feel more like a cross country ride.
-This trail intersects the Provincial trail at two separate occasions and gives riders a variety of choices.
-This is a great ride for anyone pedalling from the town site.
+This trail intersects the Provincial Trail at two separate occasions and gives riders a variety of choices.
+This is a great ride for anyone pedaling from the town site.

 A relatively easy pedal from town, this trail can be used to access the middle of the downhill trails including Tinfoil Hat, Andreas’ downhill and Stump Town.
-This can also be used as an early exit from the downhill trails to access Inversion (2).
+This can also be used as an early exit from the downhill trails to access Inversion.

 A very old school, hand-made fall line based downhill trail for advanced/expert riders.
-Steep and very rooty, this trail is NOT FOR BEGINNERS.
+Steep and very rooty, this trail is not for beginners.
 This trail parallels the new Tinfoil Hat downhill with multiple intersections so you can play a bit of “choose your own adventure” and mix things up a bit if you like.